Red Button delivery

 Contact details for Red Button and TV delivery teams can be found on the TV contacts page.

 The Red Button programme title appearing on the clock should include the linear programme title and Red Button episode number.
 For example, Dragons’ Den Red Button: Episode 1.
-This title should be used on the tape and tape box.

 A 30 second countdown should be included at the beginning of the programme to help avoid viewers missing the beginning of the Red Button programme.